odai-dev/K9/QUICKSTART.md

 ## That's It! 🎉

 The system is designed to work **out-of-the-box** in Replit with:
-- ✅ SQLite database (auto-created)
+- ✅ PostgreSQL database (auto-configured)
 - ✅ UUID compatibility (automatic)
-- ✅ Arabic RTL interface
+- ✅ Arabic RTL interface with full language support
 - ✅ Mobile-responsive design
+- ✅ Ultra-granular permission system
+- ✅ Project-based attendance tracking
 - ✅ All features ready to use

 ## What You Get